 How do you wear dresses in winter?

+And there are clever ways to transform your spring and summer dresses into year-round pieces, too.
 “While adding layers over a dress is always a good idea, don't miss the opportunity to layer under a dress,” says Keefe.
 “I always have a fitted white T-shirt, a fitted black turtleneck, and a fitted crew neck sweater in my closet ready to layer under my sleeveless dresses when the temperatures drop.”

 Whether you are traveling all day on vacation or going straight from work to a dinner date, you’ll come across the need to take a dress from day to night.
 With the right dress and accessories, this transition can be easy.

 “During the day, wear a casual dress with flat sandals or sneakers, a straw tote bag, and a denim jacket,” says Keefe.
 “In the evening, swap your flats for a block heel or statement boot and trade your straw bag for a sleek clutch.”

 If you ever went dress shopping or looked at dresses in a magazine, you’ve probably heard the term A-line.
 This classic shape is seen in a variety of dresses from strapless to puff sleeves.